redbadger/crux/README.md

 - `ViewModel` — represents information that should be displayed to the user

-The first three are tied together by the `update` function, familiar from Elm, Redux or other event sourcing architectures, which currently has this type
+The first three are tied together by the `update` function, familiar from Elm, Redux or other event sourcing architectures, which has this type
 signature:

 ```rust,ignore